-This document describes a mechanism for a restarting router to signal that it is restarting to its neighbors, and allow them to reestablish their adjacencies without cycling through the down state, while still correctly initiating database synchronization.
+This document describes a mechanism for a restarting router to signal to its neighbors that it is restarting.
+The mechanism further allows the neighbors to reestablish their adjacencies with the restarting router without cycling through the DOWN state while still correctly initiating database synchronization.